jimkang/collect-in-channel/README.md

 - Callback maker opts:
     - props: A list of props to look for on the incoming object.
 If a property is a two-element array, it'll look for the first element on the incoming object and store its value in the channel as the second element.
         - If the first element of the property is a function, it'll pass the body to it and let the function come up with the value to store in the channel.
+        - If the first element is an object with a `path` property, it'll use the value of the path (e.g. `items/0/name`) to walk the body hierarchy and find the value at that path.
     - noErrorParam: If this is true, it will generate a callback that just takes a body and a callback, without an error param, pass `{ noErrorParam: true }` to the constructor.
 Otherwise, the callback will expect the first parameter to be an error.

 It will return a callback handler that takes:

 - An error (or null, if there's no error).
 - A body object that is usually the result of the previous call.
 - callback: This is the callback that it should call after it's done updating the channel.

 Tests
 -----